SkylineCommunications/dataminer-docs/connector-help/connector_help/Paneda DAB Monitor.md

 On the **General** page of this connector, you can initialize the **API Token** and **DAB Monitor ID** to be able to poll data.
 The page also shows the state of the specified monitor.

-The **Debug** pagecontains basic information about the communication with the device, as well as specific logs for every entry.
+The **Debug** page contains basic information about the communication with the device, as well as specific logs for every entry.

 The **Transport Aggregated Data** page contains aggregated telemetry information from the DAB monitor for the transport layer, as well as a button for clearing the counters.